 There are many factors to consider regarding whether to declare a vehicle a complete loss or repair it.
 These include the age of your vehicle, the laws in your state, as well as the type and extent of the damage.
 If the estimated cost of repairs is higher than the worth of your vehicle, your insurance provider will pay you the actual cash value of your vehicle up to the amount specified in your policy, minus your deductible.

 Your insurance company will pay the actual cash value of your vehicle for any covered losses up to the limit specified in your policy, minus your deductible.
 You will most likely be responsible for the remainder of the loan in excess of the amount of your claim settlement.

 Lost wage reimbursement varies depending on your particular state and the type of coverage you purchased.
 Therefore, you should contact your claims representative.

 Your insurance provider will usually be able to handle your claim in the state where the car accident occurred.
 If it is not convenient to have your vehicle inspected in that state, your insurance provider can arrange for a local inspection.

 Your auto insurance policy will cover the cost of renting a vehicle up to the limit specified in your policy if you chose to purchase rental reimbursement coverage.

 Yes.
-In fact, you are required to purchase auto insurance, regardless of the current status of your license.
+In fact, you must purchase auto insurance regardless of the current status of your license.